kraifpatrik/GMDoc/docs_src/ScriptingAPI.md

 # Scripting API
-In this section you can documentation for all scripts, enums and macros contained within {project_name}.
+In this section you can find documentation for all functions, structs, enums, macros and global variables contained in {project_name}.